UECS/MyEthernet2/README.md

 If the Ethernet2 library is updated to the latest version, the built-in MAC address will not be available.
 To solve this problem, we branched out to this MyEthernet2 library.
 All file names have been rewritten to coexist with the Ethernet2 library.

+Resolved a problem with low frequency freezes when used with Raspberry Pi PICO.

 Known problems